-The unmatched transactions and balances are needed to bring the change in net position into balance.
+The unmatched transactions and balances are needed to bring the net position on the Balance Sheet and Statement of Operations and Changes in Net Position into balance.
 The primary factors affecting this out of balance situation are:

-- Unmatched intragovernmental transactions and balances between federal entities; and - Errors and restatements in federal entities reporting.
+- Unmatched intra-governmental transactions and balances between federal entities; and - Errors and restatements in federal entities reporting.

-As intragovernmental transactions and balances reduce to immaterial amounts, the corresponding individual lines in the Unmatched Transactions and Balances table are adjusted to remove the differences for the fiscal year.
-Please refer to the table of Unmatched Transactions and Balances in Other Information (Unaudited) for examples of the individual lines.
+As intra-governmental transactions and balances reduce to immaterial amounts, the corresponding individual lines in the "Unmatched Transactions and Balances" table are adjusted to remove the differences for the fiscal year.
+Please refer to the table of "Unmatched Transactions and Balances" in Other Information (Unaudited) for examples of the individual lines.
 Materiality for these adjustments is considered in the absolute value, when at or below \$0.1 billion.

-Refer to the Other Information (unaudited)-Unmatched Transactions and Balances for detailed information.
+Refer to the Other Information (unaudited)-Unmatched Transactions and Balances for additional information.